 Housing costs in Compton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Because occupations involving physical labor dominate the local economy, Compton is generally considered to be a blue-collar town.
-36.13% of the Compton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Compton, you'll notice that it is more blue-collar than most other communities in America.
+36.46% of Compton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Compton is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Compton who work in office and administrative support (17.03%), sales jobs (9.01%), and maintenance occupations (6.46%).
+There are especially a lot of people living in Compton who work in office and administrative support (16.81%), sales jobs (8.56%), and maintenance occupations (6.89%).

 Although the majority of commuting trips in the city are by private automobile, Compton is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Compton area by reducing both traffic and air pollution.

 Compton is an extremely ethnically-diverse city.
 The people who call Compton home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Compton, accounting for 66.31% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Compton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Compton include Irish, German, English, and European.
+People of Hispanic or Latino origin are the most prevalent group in Compton, accounting for 66.24% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Compton residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Compton include Irish, German, Belizean, and English.

 The most common language spoken in Compton is Spanish.
 Other important languages spoken here include English and Pacific Island languages.